dynverse/dyngen/README.md

 <!-- This section gets automatically generated from inst/NEWS.md, and also generates inst/NEWS -->

+### Recent changes in dyngen 0.2.1 (2019-07-17)

+  - MAJOR CHANGES: Custom backbones can be defined using backbone lego pieces.
+See `?bblego` for more information.

+  - MAJOR CHANGES: Splicing reactions have been reworked to better reflect biology.

 ### Recent changes in dyngen 0.2.0 (2019-07-12)

-  - Complete rewrite of `dyngen`.
-Major improvements:
+Complete rewrite from `dyngen` from the bottom up.

-      - All aspects of the pipeline have been optimised towards execution time and end-user usability.
+  - OPTIMISATION: All aspects of the pipeline have been optimised towards execution time and end-user usability.

-      - `dyngen` 0.2.0 uses `fastgssa` 0.2.0, which has also been rewritten entirely in `Rcpp`, thereby improving the speed significantly.
+  - OPTIMISATION: `dyngen` 0.2.0 uses `fastgssa` 0.2.0, which has also been rewritten entirely in `Rcpp`, thereby improving the speed significantly.

+  - OPTIMISATION: The transcription factor propensity functions have been refactored to make it much more computationally efficient.

-      - Mapping of a simulation to the gold standard is greatly improved.
+  - OPTIMISATION: Mapping a simulation to the gold standard is more automised and less error-prone.
-      - Custom backbones can be defined using backbone lego pieces.
-See `?bblego` for more information.

-### Recent changes in dyngen 0.1.0 (2017-04-27)

-  - Initial release of `dyngen`, a package for generating synthetic single-cell data from regulatory networks.
-Key features are:

-      - The cells undergo a dynamic process throughout the simulation.
-      - Many different trajectory types are supported.
-      - `dyngen` 0.1.0 uses `fastgssa` 0.1.0, a clone of `GillespieSSA` that is much less error-prone and more efficient than `GillespieSSA`.
+  - FEATURE: A splicing step has been added to the chain of reaction events.